 The oil primary control will go into safety lockout and shut the burner off when it detects flame-out during burner operation.
-The oil primary control will then wait approximately one to two minutes and attempt to re-ignite the burner (recycle mode).
-If the burner does not re-ignite, the control will shut the burner off on safety.
 The following procedure explains what should be done when this occurs.
 It is very important that you follow these instructions precisely when resetting the safety on the primary control and restarting the burner.